 The Tao of Zinfandels

 Zinfandel, of course, is Lodi's signature grape.
-The variety simply loves the region's warm, steady Mediterranean climate, and the bone-dry climate throughout the the growing season.
-It soaks in the sun all through the summer days with not a cloud in the sky, and gets to rest in fairly cool, mid-50°s F. temperatures at night.
-Plus, the spots where Zinfandel is grown in Lodi are all well drained, super-sandy sites with some degree of high-vigor loam mixed in; and so roots can grow deep into the ground, becoming the major factor of why vines can thrive for over 50 or 100 years in their respective sites.
-This makes for the most gentle, fruit focused styles of Zinfandel in California.
+The variety simply loves the region's warm, steady Mediterranean climate, and the bone-dry climate throughout the growing season.
+It soaks in the sun all through the summer days with not a cloud in the sky and gets to rest in fairly cool, mid-50°s F. temperatures at night.
+Plus, the spots where Zinfandel is grown in Lodi are all well-drained, super-sandy sites with some degree of high-vigor loam mixed in; so roots can grow deep into the ground, becoming the major factor of why vines can thrive for over 50 or 100 years in their respective sites.
+This makes for the most gentle, fruit-focused styles of Zinfandel in California.

-Although Lodi grown Zinfandels are generally softer, riper, more floral and earthier than Zinfandels from, say, nearby Amador County, or Napa Valley and Sonoma County, not all the old vine Lodi sites produce exactly the same kind of Zinfandel.
+Although Lodi-grown Zinfandels are generally softer, riper, more floral, and earthier than Zinfandels from, say, nearby Amador County, or Napa Valley and Sonoma County, not all the old vine Lodi sites produce the same kind of Zinfandel.
 The trick, as suggested earlier, is to come to an understanding of the sensory qualities that make each vineyard unique unto itself.
 Once you do, you can appreciate each of them for what they are, not what anyone might think they should be, or how they compare to each other.

 When you stack up old vine vineyard-designate Zinfandels against each other, you're sort of missing the point.
 When vineyards get old they become more unique, not more alike.